-For information exchange, there are several categories of metadata required: metadata about the overall exchange catalogue, metadata about each of the datasets contained in the catalogue, and metadata about the support files make up the package.
+For information exchange, there are several categories of metadata required: Metadata about the overall exchange catalogue; metadata about each of the datasets contained in the catalogue; and metadata about the support files make up the package.
 These are called Discovery Metadata in S-100 and they are used within the exchange set to enable users to learn about the content without having to open each dataset or support file.